Middle Eastern Languages & Cultures, BA: Cultures and Societies of the Middle East and North Africa

 Who Owns the Past?
 Archaeology and Politics in the Middle East

-Methods in Literary and Visual Cultures2
+Literary or Visual Cultures2

 Reading Ancient Mesopotamia